-Here at Hood College, we understand that entering college can be overwhelming, and sometimes scary.
-We also understand that, as an international student, coming from outside the United States can make the process even more daunting.
-Luckily, you can feel at ease knowing that Hood has a variety of resources to help you adjust to life at college, and in the United States.
-We offer:
+Entering college can be overwhelming, and sometimes scary.
+As an international undergraduate student, coming from outside the United States can make the process even more daunting.
+Luckily, students can feel at ease knowing that Hood has a variety of resources to help them adjust to life at college and in the United States.

-- Airport pick-up: Worried by the idea of navigating an airport and finding your way to Hood alone?
-International students are picked up from one of the two nearby airports by the Director of International Admissions to ensure a safe and comfortable entry into the U.S., and Hood College.
+- Airport pick-up: Worried by the idea of navigating an airport and finding the way to Hood alone?
+International students are picked up from Dulles International airport by a member of the Hood College staff to ensure a safe and comfortable entry into the U.S. and Hood College.

 - Religious services and groups for all faiths: Hood offers weekly Christian services as well as monthly Interfaith services, available to all students.
 Hood also offers religious services on major holidays of different faiths, such as Muslim Ramadan Iftar, Jewish Sukkot and Yom HaShoah, and Christian Ash Wednesday.